yingweiwo

 Additional Infomation

+(+)-Dihydrokaempferol is a tetrahydroxyflavanone with hydroxyl groups at positions 3, 4', 5, and 7.
+It is a metabolite.
+It belongs to the tetrahydroxyflavanone, dihydroflavonol, secondary α-hydroxyketone, and 4'-hydroxyflavanone classes.
+It is functionally related to kaempferol.
+It is the conjugate acid of the (+)-dihydrokaempferol 7-oxo anion.
+Aromatic clematin has been reported in tea (Camellia sinensis), apple (Maclura pomifera), and other organisms with relevant data.
+See also: Acai berry pulp (partial).
 Bauhinia championii (Benth.)
-Benth. is a traditional medicinal plant used in China to treat rheumatoid arthritis (RA), especially in She ethnic minority group.
-This study focused on the active constituents from the rattan of B. championii (Benth.)
-Benth., which possess potential apoptosis effects.
-A conventional phytochemical separation method for the isolation of compounds from the ethyl acetate extract of B. championii was developed.
-The procedure involved extraction, liquid–liquid partitioning with ethyl acetate, and subsequent compound purification, respectively.
-Additionally, cell viability of dihydrokaempferol found abundantly in it was evaluated in vitro by MTS, and the antiapoptosis effect was evaluated by annexin V/PI staining (Flow Cytometry Analysis) and western blot.
-The results showed that nine flavonoids, and five other compounds, were isolated from the ethyl acetate extract of B. championii and were identified as β-sitosterol (1), 5,6,7,3',4',5'-hexamethoxyflavone (2), 3',4',5,7-tetrahydroxyflavone (3), 5,7,3',4',5'-pentamethoxyflavone (4), 4'-hydroxy-5,7,3',5'-pentamethoxyflavone (5), apigenin (6), liquiritigenin (7), 5, 7-dihydroxylcoumarin (8), 3',4',5,7, -pentamethoxyflavone (9), n-octadecanoate (10), lupine ketone (11), dibutylphthalate (12), dihydrokaempferol (13), and 5,7,3′,5′-tetrahydroxy-6-methylflavanone (14).
-Among these compounds, 5-14 were isolated for the first time from B. championii.
-In addition, apoptosis effects of abundant dihydrokaempferol were evaluated in vitro.
-Dihydrokaempferol exhibited inhibitory effects on the proliferation of synoviocytes.
-Furthermore, dihydrokaempferol promoted Bax and Bad expression, as well as the cleavage of caspase-9, caspase-3, and PARP.
-Meanwhile, it inhibited Bcl-2 and Bcl-xL expression.
-These findings indicate that dihydrokaempferol isolated from the ethyl acetate extract of B. championii effectively promotes apoptosis, which is an important process through suppression of apoptotic activity.
-The results are encouraging for further studies on the use of B. championii in the treatment of RA.[1]
+Benth. is a traditional medicinal plant used in China to treat rheumatoid arthritis (RA), particularly among the She ethnic minority.
+This study focuses on the active components of the vine B. championii (Benth.)
+Benth., which has potential apoptosis-inhibiting effects.
+We established a conventional phytochemical separation method for isolating compounds from the ethyl acetate extract of B. championii.
+The method includes extraction, ethyl acetate liquid-liquid extraction, and subsequent compound purification.
+Furthermore, we evaluated the cell viability of the abundant dihydrokaempferol using the MTS method in vitro, and analyzed its anti-apoptotic activity by Annexin V/PI staining (flow cytometry analysis) and Western blot.
+The results showed that nine flavonoids and five other compounds were isolated from the ethyl acetate extract of B. championii and identified as β-sitosterol (1), 5,6,7,3',4',5'-hexamethoxyflavone (2), 3',4',5,7-tetrahydroxyflavone (3), 5,7,3',4',5'-pentamethoxyflavone (4), 4'-hydroxy-5,7,3',5'-pentamethoxyflavone (5), apigenin (6), glycyrrhizin (7), 5,7-dihydroxycoumarin (8), 3',4',5,7-pentamethoxyflavone (9), n-octadecanoate (10), lupeone (11), dibutyl phthalate (12), dihydrokaempferol (13), and ...
+5,7,3',5'-tetrahydroxy-6-methylflavanone (14).
+Among them, compounds 5-14 were isolated from B. championii for the first time.
+In addition, the pro-apoptotic effect of abundant dihydrokaempferol was evaluated in vitro.
+Dihydrokaempferol inhibited the proliferation of synovial cells.
+In addition, dihydrokaempferol promoted the expression of Bax and Bad, as well as the cleavage of caspase-9, caspase-3 and PARP.
+At the same time, it inhibited the expression of Bcl-2 and Bcl-xL.
+These results indicate that dihydrokaempferol isolated from the ethyl acetate extract of B. championii can effectively promote apoptosis, and apoptosis is achieved by inhibiting apoptotic activity.
+The results are encouraging and support further research on the application of B. championii in the treatment of rheumatoid arthritis (RA).
+[1] Based on the results obtained, dihydrokaempferol and 13 other compounds were isolated from the ethyl acetate extract of B. championii (Benth.)
+Benth.
+Given its anti-proliferative effect on synovial cells, dihydrokaempferol appears to be a good candidate for a new anti-arthritis drug and further biomedical research is recommended.
+[1]

-Cardiac hypertrophy is a maladaptive response to pressure overload and it's an important risk factor for heart failure and other adverse cardiovascular events.
-Aromadendrin (ARO) has remarkable anti-lipid peroxidation efficacy and is a potential therapeutic medicine for the management of diabetes and cardiovascular diseases.
-In this study, we established the cardiac hypertrophy cell model in rat neonatal ventricular cardiomyocytes (RNVMs) with phenylephrine.
-The cell model was characterized by the increased protein synthesis and cardiomyocyte size, which can be normalized by ARO treatment in both concentration- and time-dependent manner.
-In transverse aortic constriction (TAC) induced cardiac hypertrophy model, ARO administration improved the impairment of cardiac function and alleviated the cardiac hypertrophy indicators, like ventricular mass/body weight, myocyte cross-sectional area, and the expression of ANP, BNP and Myh7.
-ARO treatment also suppressed the cardiac fibrosis and the correlated fibrogenic genes.
-Our further investigation revealed ARO could down-regulate pressure overload-induced Malondialdehyde (MDA) and 4-HNE expression, restore the decrease of GSH/GSSG ratio, meanwhile prevent nuclear translocation of NFAT and the activation of MAPKs pathways.
-Collectively, ARO has a protective effect against experimental cardiac hypertrophy in mice, suggesting its potential as a novel therapeutic drug for pathological cardiac hypertrophy.[2]
+Cardiotrophy is an adaptive response to excessive pressure load and a significant risk factor for heart failure and other adverse cardiovascular events.
+Aromatic resins (AROs) have significant anti-lipid peroxidation effects and are potential drugs for the treatment of diabetes and cardiovascular diseases.
+In this study, we established a cardiac mast cell model in neonatal rat ventricular myocytes (RNVMs) using phenylephrine.
+This cell model was characterized by increased protein synthesis and increased cardiomyocyte volume, and ARO treatment could restore these changes to normal in a concentration- and time-dependent manner.
+In a transverse aortic coarctation (TAC)-induced cardiac hypertrophy model, ARO administration improved cardiac dysfunction and reduced cardiac hypertrophy indices such as ventricular mass/body weight ratio, cardiomyocyte cross-sectional area, and the expression of ANP, BNP, and Myh7.
+ARO treatment also inhibited myocardial fibrosis and the expression of related fibrosis genes.
+Our further studies showed that ARO can downregulate the expression of malondialdehyde (MDA) and 4-HNE induced by stress load, restore the decrease in the GSH/GSSG ratio, and prevent the nuclear translocation of NFAT and the activation of the MAPK pathway.
+In summary, ARO has a protective effect against experimental cardiac hypertrophy in mice, suggesting its potential as a novel drug for the treatment of pathological cardiac hypertrophy.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.